-MBA students are exposed to information systems which can be controlled by the means of macro-languages and are faced with a new type of information systems which employ the object-oriented paradigm (e.g. SAP, 1999).
-With no idea about (procedural and) especially objectoriented concepts, it is impossible for such students to comprehend and evaluate the new breed of ERP systems with OO-interfaces and the ongoing developments in the realm of "business objects" (e.g. OMG BODTF, 1999).
-Therefore, in the summer-semester 1999 an experimental lecture was introduced, which teaches MBA students the fundamental concpets of procedural and object-oriented concepts.
-To allow them to experiment and build hand-on experience a language was chosen that is known for its simple and easy syntax, yet powerful object model: Object Rexx.
-The devised syllabus, which teaches the fundamental concepts of procedural and object-oriented programming is layed out and explained in this article.1
+MBA students are exposed to information systems which can be controlled by the means of macro-languages and are faced with new type of information systems which employ the object-oriented paradigm. (e.g. SAP, 1999) With no idea about (procedural and) especially objectoriented concepts, it is impossible for such students to comprehend and evaluate the new breed of ERP systems and the development in the realm of "business objects" (e.g. OMG BODTF, 1999).
+Therefore, in the summersemester 1999 an experimental lecture was introduced which teaches MBA students the fundamental concpets of procedural and object-oriented concepts.
+To allow them to experiment and build hand-on experiience a language was chosen which is known for its simple and easy syntax, yet powerful object model: Object Rexx.
+The devised syllabus, which teaches the fundamental concepts of procedural and object-oriented programming is layed out and explained in this article.i